-6.1 The following matters will be taken into account either in isolation or in combination (e.g. as part of an appropriate evaluation matrix) in assessing the suitability of an investment.
-It is intended that each investment shall be looked at on its own merits, and the criteria are to be treated as a guide rather than there being a requirement for compliance with every condition.

-As a first priority acquisitions should be within the Chichester District Council Area, or, as a second priority sufficiently close by for the asset to be managed by the Council:

-Acquisition will be preferred if a community or economic development benefit is achieved through Council ownership, and the acquisition assists in strengthening the local economy.
+- 6.1 The following matters will be taken into account either in isolation or in combination (e.g. as part of an appropriate evaluation matrix) in assessing the suitability of an investment.
+It is intended that each investment shall be looked at on its own merits, and the criteria are to be treated as a guide rather than there being a requirement for compliance with every condition. - 6.2 As a first priority acquisitions should be within the Chichester District Council administrative area, or, as a second priority sufficiently close by for the asset to be managed by the Council. - 6.3 Acquisition will be preferred if a community or economic development benefit is achieved through Council ownership, and the acquisition assists in strengthening the local economy.
 Properties with existing income producing tenancies or pre-lets are likely to be preferred to vacant properties.
 The suitability of the tenants from an ethical point of view will be considered as part of the evaluation of any investment opportunities.
-The strength of tenant covenants, length remaining on leases and terms of leases will also be taken into consideration (ideally seeking acquisitions, pre-let to tenants of good covenant on fully repairing and insuring terms, with an unexpired term of at least 5 years and how secure the tenant is);

-The acquisition is to provide an acceptable rate of return compared to placing the funds on deposit for an equivalent period, and meet other benchmarks of performance for a similar investment.
+The strength of tenant covenants, length remaining on leases and terms of leases will also be taken into consideration (ideally seeking acquisitions, pre-let to tenants of good covenant on fully repairing and insuring terms, with an unexpired term of at least 5 years and how secure the tenant is); - 6.4 The acquisition is to provide an acceptable rate of return compared to placing the funds on deposit for an equivalent period, and meet other benchmarks of performance for a similar investment.
 The rate of return required will vary according to the type of land or property interest being acquired.
-In the market secure income produces a lower yield than riskier investments but both may be acceptable if the return reflects the circumstances, risk and level of landlord involvement.

-Any risks associated with the investment opportunity should be identified and any mitigation actions should be identified in order to ensure that any residual risks are not contrary to the risk appetite of the Council.

-Other considerations

-- Acquisition will expedite existing agreed Council strategies, plans or priorities; - Acquisition supports partnering arrangements beneficial to the Council and the local community; - Acquisition will consolidate the Council's existing land holding portfolio to facilitate larger developments; - Acquisition will assist in the modernisation of the District's business infrastructure and/or encourage inward investment, re-location or business start-up; - Acquisition is not in conflict with strategic planning policies; - Acquisition will not increase the Council's ongoing revenue costs in the longer term;
+In the market secure income produces a lower yield than riskier investments but both may be acceptable if the return reflects the circumstances, risk and level of landlord involvement. - Any risks associated with the investment opportunity should be identified and any mitigation actions should be identified in order to ensure that any residual risks are not contrary to the risk appetite of the Council. - 6.6 Other considerations - Acquisition will support existing agreed Council strategies, plans or priorities; - Acquisition will supports other partnership arrangements that benefit the Council and the local community; - Acquisition will enable consolidate the Council's existing land holding portfolio to support facilitate larger developments; - Acquisition will modernise the District's business infrastructure, and/or encourage inward investment, re-location or business start-up; - Acquisition will not conflict with strategic planning policies; - Acquisition will not increase the Council's ongoing revenue costs in the longer term;

-Acquisition should generally be good quality commercial land and property but not necessarily limited to traditional sectors, e.g. retail, office and industrial and consideration will also be given to innovative land and property opportunities;
+Acquisition should generally be good quality commercial land and property but not necessarily limited to traditional sectors (e.g. retail, office and industrial) but promote and consideration will also be given to innovative land and property opportunities;

-6.2 Investment Purchases
+6.7 Investment Purchases

-(a) Use of the following table will provide further guidance for the evaluation of prospective properties against a scoring matrix with a minimum score required of least 100 out of a maximum score of 168 (60th percentile).
+(a) The following table provides further guidance for the evaluation of prospective properties against a scoring matrix with a minimum score required of at least 100 out of a maximum score of 168 (60th percentile).
 There may however be sound reasons for acquiring a property that does not meet the score and the matrix should be treated as guidance rather than mandatory.